How to Enable or Disable Windows 10 Transparency Effects

-The color used for both the solid and transparent backgrounds will vary based on your choices in the sections higher up in the Colors Settings menu, and will be either automatically set by Windows based upon your current wallpaper, or manually set by the user to one of 48 color options.
+The color used for both the solid and transparent backgrounds will vary based on your choices in the sections higher up in the Colors Settings menu and will be either automatically set by Windows, based upon your current wallpaper, or manually set by the user to one of 48 color options.

 Therefore, if you’re running an older PC or graphics card and notice some sluggishness on the Windows 10 desktop try disabling transparency (and Windows 10 animations, too, while you’re at it) for a potential performance boost.